The meter

 Zxcvbn

-More on zxcvbn here: https://dropbox.tech/security/zxcvbn-realistic-password-strength-estimation
+Learn more about zxcvbn here: https://dropbox.tech/security/zxcvbn-realistic-password-strength-estimation